 During the audiological evaluation, an audiologist will measure the potential recipient’s hearing levels with and without hearing aids.
 Testing can involve active participation (traditional hearing testing) and/or the use of special machines (otoacoustic emissions, tympanometry).
 Typically, the audiologist will also evaluate the individual’s understanding of speech both with and without the use of hearing aids.
 In a young child, the audiologist will evaluate the child's meaningful listening skills.
 Based on the test results, the audiologist may recommend a trial with a different set of hearing aids (e.g., high power hearing aids or frequency compression aids).

 At this evaluation, the ear surgeon will discuss issues regarding the medical and surgical aspects of cochlear implantation.
-In addition, the physician will obtain information about the child’s medical and hearing health history, conduct an ear examination, and review available x-rays and test results in order to determine whether the child can safely undergo the surgical procedure and whether there are any medical or structural problems that could prevent successful insertion or use of a cochlear implant.
+In addition, the physician will obtain information about the candidate's medical and hearing health history, conduct an ear examination, and review available x-rays and test results to determine whether the child can safely undergo the surgical procedure and whether there are any medical or structural problems that could prevent successful insertion or use of a cochlear implant.

 This is a special type of x-ray that is used to provide the ear surgeon with information regarding the status of the cochlea and may indicate which ear would be better to implant.
 The physician is interested in whether the cochlea and auditory nerve canal have a normal shape and whether there is bony growth that can potentially compromise insertion of the cochlear implant electrode array (e.g., in cases where the child has had meningitis).